Our First Meeting

 - Are we taking time to learn from special needs children?

-- Are we taking time to create awareness on the needs of the special needs children?
+- Are we taking time to create awareness of the needs of special needs children?

-- Are we taking time to educate their caregivers?
+- Are we taking time to educate, train, and coach their caregivers?

 - Are we taking time as caregivers to implement what is taught?